"Nature-based Solutions benefit mankind and biodiversity by looking at how ecosystems function"

 What are these pressure factors?There are five of them and scientists have ranked them in order of importance.
 The first is the change in land and sea use.
 By this we mean the artificialisation of all environments, including those at the interface of land and sea, such as the coastline.
 This leads to the disruption of natural balances, fragmentation of habitats, etc. The second is the overexploitation of resources and organisms.
 We know, for example, that today forests are not managed in a sustainable way everywhere in the world, or that water resources in certain places on the planet are overexploited.
 The third is climate change.
 The interrelationships between biodiversity and climate are important: climate change negatively impacts biodiversity by changing the distribution areas of species.
 Conversely, the erosion of biodiversity degrades the resilience of ecosystems to climate change.
 Next comes pollution in the broad sense: chemical, organic, plastic, etc. Plastic pollution has increased tenfold since 1980, and new types of pollution are emerging, such as light pollution, which affects the circulation of species at night or during migration.
 Finally, invasive alien species are the fifth factor of pressure on biodiversity.
 Their displacement generates dramatic disturbances in existing ecosystems and balances.
 The introduction of the Asian hornet or the Louisiana crayfish in Europe are examples of this.

 The second is to make biodiversity a driver of the company's environmental performance.
 With this in mind, we are implementing action plans at our priority sites.
-In 2021, 45% of them will be covered by a biodiversity action plan, and we are committed to ensuring that this proportion reaches 100% by 2025.

 Finally, the goal of the third and last key area is to be a player in the preservation of biodiversity.
 On the one hand, it is a matter of raising awareness because we cannot make progress on biodiversity without involving both internal and external stakeholders, hence our rollout of the Environment Fresco at SUEZ.
 On the other hand, it is a matter of developing solutions with a positive impact on natural capital, focusing in particular on sustainable agriculture, nature in the city, or the protection of aquatic and marine environments.
 While our Water and Waste businesses are historically linked to the preservation of natural habitats, we need to go even further with solutions such as "Sea@dvancedSound" for acoustic monitoring of marine biodiversity.